Vanshsmann/CSE3330-Project-1/Queries.md

 5. Given a specific cinema and movie list the showing times for that movie.

-6. Given a movie and session time how many seats are available.
+6.(UPDATED) Given a cinema name list movie title and seat numbers that are reserved.

 7. Given a reservation# list the cinema, movie session, and time where seats were booked.
 8. List the movies with their corresponding time, city, and cinema name.
-9. Given a session time list movie title and session times that do not have any seats available.
+9.(UPDATED) Given a cinema name list movie title and seat numbers that are reserved.